 - raising a significant amount of capital from a large number of investors.

-The creation and marketing of products related to virtual currencies are also subject to derivatives-related regulatory requirements, including in relation to qualification, registration and trade data reporting in a number of Canadian jurisdictions, including specifically Quebec, where the rules in relation to over-the-counter (OTC) and exchange-traded derivatives are more fully developed.29
+The creation and marketing of products related to virtual currencies are also subject to derivatives-related regulatory requirements, including in relation to qualification, registration and trade data reporting in a number of Canadian jurisdictions, including specifically Quebec, where the rules in relation to OTC and exchange-traded derivatives are more fully developed.31

-The CSA has also issued recent proposals to establish a harmonised framework of registration and business conduct requirements for OTC derivatives market participants.30 The proposals expressly define a commodity to include a cryptocurrency.
+The CSA has also issued proposals to establish a harmonised framework of registration and business conduct requirements for OTC derivatives market participants.32 The proposals expressly define a commodity to include a cryptocurrency.

 iv Exchanges and other platforms